Japan is using QR stickers to track down the elderly

 "We only provide the minimum information with the police, so that the missing can reunite with their families as soon as possible," she said.

-Yukiko Sano, a spokeswoman from Orange Links, the company that developed the QR code sticker, said she'd developed the sticker because often when a missing old person is found, it's hard to know if they have any pressing medical needs.
+Yukiko Sano, a spokeswoman from Orange Links, the company that developed the QR code sticker, said she'd developed the sticker because often when a missing old person is found, it's hard to know whether they have any pressing medical needs.

 The QR code stickers, she said, allowed the police to save time -- and potentially lives.